carrievo/reading-notes/index.md

 #Code 201

 #### Hi, my name is Carrie :)
 I am from Minnesota but have been living in Southern California for about 5 years now with my boyfriend and our two furbabies, Apple and Berry.
-I have been working at Zillow for about 3 years with a background in data source and mortgage.
+I have been working at Zillow for about 3 years with a background in data acquisition and mortgage.
 I'm looking to pursue a career in Software Developement and I'm super excited to start this coding journey!

 ### What is this?
 This is my reading notes repository.